Orbifold Hamiltonian Floer theory for global quotients: Revisiting the quantum product using global charts

 \begin{proof}

 The result then follows from the arguments in \cite[Theorem 4.30]{AMS1} given the characterisation of orbifold stable maps as maps of admissible covers.
-We present a sketch here for the sake of completeness.
+We recall the argument here for the sake of completeness.

 The degree of $L_u$ on every irreducible component of $\Sigma$ increases strictly when $k$ increases.
 Therefore, when $k$ is sufficiently large, we have $\phi_F \in \scrF$ for all $u \in \cM_{0,h, \bfm}(Y, \epsilon)$ and all $\Gamma$-equivariant unitary isomorphisms $F:H^0(L_u) \to V^*$.
 Therefore the forgetful map $s^{-1}(0) \to \cM_{0,h, \bfm}(Y, \epsilon)$